 Improve Your Credit Score

 Insurance companies take your credit score into account when setting premiums.
 The higher your score, the lower your premiums will be.
-So, it pays to keep a good credit score as it will result in lower premiums on your insurance.
+So, it pays to keep a good credit score, resulting in lower premiums on your insurance.